University of South Florida

 A HIPPY graduate attends the ceremony.

 The ceremony was filled with heartfelt moments, particularly during the parent presentations.
-While overcome with emotion, parents praised HIPPY and with deep gratitude, thanked their home visitor for the invaluable tools and support they received during their time in the program.
+While overcome with emotion, parents praised HIPPY and with deep gratitude, thanked their home visitors for the tools and support they received during their time in the program.

 Brenda Brinson, the program director of Hillsborough HIPPY, explained how the partnership and bond forms between the home visitor and parents and how their combined effort is vital to the success of the children.